Bankruptcy is a legal proceeding in which a person who cannot pay his or her bills can get a fresh financial start.

 Chapter 13 is called “debt adjustment.”
-It requires a debtor to file a plan to pay debts (or parts of debts) from current income.
+It requires a debtor to file a plan to pay debts (or parts of debts).

 If your income is above the median income for the family your size of your household in your state, you may have to file a chapter 13 bankruptcy.
 A higher income consumer must fill out a “means test” requiring detailed information about income and expenses.
 If, under the standards in the law, the consumer is found to have a certain amount left over that could be paid to unsecured creditors, the bankruptcy court may decide that the consumer cannot file a chapter 7 case, unless there are special extenuating circumstances.

 There is no minimum dollar amount of debt required before you are allowed to file bankruptcy.
 There are, in fact, many reasons that a person with little to moderate debt may still want file bankruptcy.
 If you’d like to try credit counseling first, I recommend Consumer Credit Counseling Services of Hawaii.
 (I have no affiliation or connection with this organization)